EliGor1989/sharedMemoryClient/README.md

 Console.WriteLine(retOpen);
 ```

-**NOTE:** If we get an error of type **System.BadImageFormatException** when we tray to run the example, it is because the architecture of our library does not correspond to the architecture that the IDE wants to compile.
-[Check the documentation on our wiki to fix it](https://github.com/EliGor1989/sharedMemoryClient/wiki/Trouble-help#2-error-systembadimageformatexception).
+**NOTE:** If we get an error of type **System.BadImageFormatException** when we try to run the example, the reason is possibly because the architecture of our library does not correspond to that the IDE wants to compile.[Check the documentation on our wiki to fix it](https://github.com/EliGor1989/sharedMemoryClient/wiki/Trouble-help#2-error-systembadimageformatexception).

 3. Now we can Write/Read in the shared memories.

-The codes used for get the values which were saved from Matlab are these.
+The codes used for getting the values which were saved from Matlab are these.

 Read in the Integer memory "Memory0" in position 2.
 ```csharp